Flavor Structures of Quarks and Leptons from Flipped SU(5) GUT with $A_4$ Modular Flavor Symmetry: Multiple Moduli Values in GUT

 \section{Multiple Moduli Values in GUT}

-The fitting of the low energy flavor structures can always be improved if quarks and leptons adopt different moduli values in single modular symmetry case, which may indicate the existence of multiple moduli fields and multiple modular symmetries in the UV theory.
+The fitting of the low energy flavor structures can always be improved if quarks and leptons adopt different moduli values in single modular symmetry case, which may indicate the existence of multiple moduli fields and multiple modular symmetries in the UV theory, such as the string theory~\cite{mm:UV1,mm:UV2,mm:UV3}.

 For any finite modular transformations ${\gamma_1, ..., \gamma_M}$ in $\Gamma_{N_1}^1\times \Gamma_{N_2}^2 \times \cdots \times \Gamma_{N_M}^M$, which is given by

 the chiral superfield $\phi_i$ (as a function of $\tau_1$, ..., $\tau_M$ ) transforms as~\cite{deMedeirosVarzielas:2019cyj,King:2019vhv}